schucan/link/README.md

 Just copy the `public` folder contents to your webhosting root directory and open its URL in a browser.
 Note: your webserver needs write access to that directory.

-A config file with random passwords and file names will be generated, and you will be ready to go.
+A config file named `config.php` with random passwords and file names will be generated, and you will be ready to go.
+You can edit the config file if you wish.

 **Pull requests are welcome.**